text that reads, crystals, rocks, minerals, gemstones

 Generally speaking, imitation and fake are not the same.
 People who buy imitations do so in the knowledge of what they're buying.
 These products don't tend to be produced to deceive people into believing they're buying the real thing.

-With regard to rocks and minerals, imitation pearls and opals are a good example.
+With regard to rocks and minerals, imitation pearls and opals are good examples.

 Many people buy products knowing they're fake, which is fine if that's what they want to do.
 It only becomes a problem when something is sold with the intention of deceiving or defrauding someone into believing it's genuine.